prBigData/documentation/source/installation.rst

 Dependencies and requirements
 =============================

-When your python environment is ready, you can install all the python dependencies we used for our projects by using
+When your python environment is ready, you can install dependencies of each project within each of your environment by simply using the "requirements.txt" files as follows :

 .. code-block:: bash

     pip install -r requirements.txt

-Or may use pip to install any new python module the usual way.
-Here is a list of required modules to run our scripts :
+Otherwise you can use pip to install any new python module the usual way.
+We provide a list of dependencies for each part of the project in the corresponding section of the documentation.

-TO DO